stevenwaterman/narration.studio/README.md

 ## Implementation

+Narration.studio is written in [Svelte](https://svelte.dev) which I can recomment.
 This is a brief description of a few implementation details - mostly just the interesting bits!

 ### Script Parsing